dmopalmer/PiPiece/README.md

 Assembly Instructions
 =====================

+http://www.thingiverse.com/thing:181310 has some pictures that might be helpful.

 You will probably have to drill out the various holes.
-On the drawtube component, 4 holes for the mounting pins from the backplate, and the relief hole for the LED on the camera module.
+On the drawtube component, there are 4 holes for the mounting pins from the backplate, and the relief cavity for the LED on the camera module.
 Then clamp the pieces together onto the lid of your Raspberry Pi case, and drill out the mounting screw holes for the appropriate sized bolts you are using.
 Cut a slot in the Raspberry Pi case to accomodate the cable.

 The spacing between the holes is the same as for the Raspberry Pi version 2 mounting holes, so if you don't want to use a case you can mount the assembly directly to the board using stand-offs.